Replaces elements on the current page with matching elements from a server response or HTML string.

 or the final URL after the server redirected.

-You may also pass { location: false }
+To prevent the URL from being updated, pass { location: false }

 The name of an transition to morph between the old and few fragment.